ohministries/ohministries.github.io/_global_pages/donate.md

 	Today we are in need of two minivans and 1 five-passengers vehicle that will be used to distribute literature with the message of Truth during the next 2-3 years.

   	We would like to raise $15,000 for this project or if you are willing to donate a minivan or a vehicle with low millage for this program, please give us a call.

   	Thank you for partnering with us in this project!

+  Worthy Student Fund:

+  	Many of our students here at Ouachita Hills College do not receive financial support from family members or friends.
+Those students rely on the canvassing scholarship to fund their education however for many, this is not enough to cover the cost of their education.
+It is for this reason that Ouachita Hills College has a Worthy Student Fund.
+This funds give us an opportunity to help students that lack financial support and that fall short of funds to pay for their semester at school.

+	This project has already blessed dozens of our students.
+We encourage to be part of this noble endeavor of educating college students for eternity.

 [Please visit the Ouachita Hills store to make a donation.](http://store.ouachitahills.org/products/donate)